tonningp/cis190_codespace/missions/week_6/module_2/README.md

-# README for Module 2 - Week 6
+# Advanced vim Navigation and Editing

+This module is part of Week 6 training on the `vim` editor.